realworldocaml/book/en/imperative-programming.md

-The memoized version of the function does in fact need to be restricted to a single type, because it uses mutable state behind the scenes to cache previous invocations of the function it has passed.
+The memoized version of the function does in fact need to be restricted to a single type, because it uses mutable state behind the scenes to cache values returned by previous invocations of the function.
 But OCaml would make the same determination even if the function in question did no such thing.
 Consider this example:

 ```frag
 ((typ ocamltop)(name imperative-programming/value_restriction.topscript)(part 3))